SKANEATELES FESTIVAL

 2006

 The season is dedicated to the memory of Dr. David Robinson, a Festival co-founder and owner of Brook Farm, who died July 9.
-The season opens with the Daedalus Quartet in a free community concert that concluded the Hyperscore program, in which the quartet performed new music composed by community residents using the Hyperscore software; the quartet had spent a week in May in residency in local schools…
+The season opens with the Daedalus Quartet in a free community concert that concludes the Hyperscore program, in which the quartet performs new music composed by community residents using the Hyperscore software; the quartet had spent a week in May in residency in local schools.

 2007